David Peralta Player Props: Dodgers vs. Rockies

 - Peralta hit .251 with 30 doubles, three triples, 12 home runs and 46 walks.

-- Peralta drove in a run in 31.9% of his games last season (43 of 135), with two or more RBIs in 13 of those games (9.6%).
-He had three or more RBIs in two games.
+- Peralta picked up an RBI in 43 games last year out of 135 (31.9%), including multiple RBIs in 9.6% of those games (13 times) and three or more RBIs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.